mborromeo/rpc2/README.md

 [![GoDoc](https://godoc.org/github.com/cenkalti/rpc2?status.png)](https://godoc.org/github.com/cenkalti/rpc2)

+> This fork of [cenkalti/rpc2](https://github.com/cenkalti/rpc2) includes a change to the interface by adding a method to retrieve the underlying connection.
+Since this change would break backward compatibility, it was not included in the original project.
+To address this need, I have decided to maintain this fork.
+>
+> If you require this additional functionality (underlying connection getter), you can use this fork by updating your go.mod file to reference this repository instead.
+>
+> This README has been updated to reflect the usage documentation for this fork, but all original credit goes to [cenkalti/rpc2](https://github.com/cenkalti/rpc2)

 rpc2 is a fork of net/rpc package in the standard library.
 The main goal is to add bi-directional support to calls.
 That means server can call the methods of client.